NuSynth/GlideCLI/README.md

-# Update Nov 26th 2021: Completion prediction - a new feature!
+# Update Dec 3rd 2021: Date Reinforcment - Win earlier completion dates!

-I had to have some way of knowing when I will complete the study of a course using GlideCLI.
-So I made this feature that will tell me!
+I thought it would be more reinforcing to see how many repetitions I need to complete the predicted date.
+Then I thought it would be cool to see if I could win an earlier completion date!

 # About